therabidbanana/GitGrove/README.md

 the rails application will take priority over the Gemfile included with any nanoc site.
 If you have multiple gemsets, add any necessary gems to build your Nanoc sites to the GitGrove Gemfile.

+## Nanoc Preview

+Previews are available at subdomains of the main app.
+This can be a little tricky to set up in testing environments - /etc/hosts isn't enough to handle dynamic subdomains.
+You'll either need to manually add them, or install a local dns server like dnsmasq.

+Previews can also be accessed by including the subdomain as part of the path (localhost/mysubdomain/index.html instead of mysubdomain.localhost/index.html), but this is unreliable, and assets that are linked to with absolute links won't work.